webrecorder/replayweb.page/docs/locations.md

 {: .label .label-yellow }

-The `ipfs://` url scheme is provide as a convenience and resolves to using the Cloudflare IPFS Gateway to download archives from IPFS.
+The `ipfs://` URL scheme is provide as a convenience and resolves to using the Cloudflare IPFS Gateway to download archives from IPFS.
 A better implementation with IPFS directly is also possible.